72+ Summer Writing Prompts + Activities

 - Pick one of the following popular summer destinations, and research at least five fun facts about this destination: Costa Rica, Spain, Greece, Bali or Portugal.

 - Write a letter to your best friend in another country.

-- Write a short description about your dream world.
+- Write a short description of your dream world.

-- Write instructions to making your favourite recipe.
+- Write instructions for making your favourite recipe.

 - Write a short story about coconuts, monkeys and hermit crabs.

 - Continue this summer limerick: There once was a boy named Mark.
 He dreamed of owning a pet shark…

 - Story starter: One day, I ate a watermelon seed and…

 - Write about the worst summer holiday ever!

 - Use the following story starter to write a short story: My parents used to take me to the beach, to the amusement park, and to the lake when I was younger.
 But as I grew older, I wanted to do things that I would not have done if I were still a kid.